enablerdao/PulseChain/README.en.md

-# PulseChain
+# PulseChain: Real-time Blockchain Platform with Environmentally Synchronized PoH

 > **Development Status**: Implementation Stage | Core Features & Web Interface in Development | 28 Python Files | Last Updated: March 2025
 >
-> PulseChain is in the implementation stage, with core blockchain functionality, environment-synchronized consensus, and zero-energy node optimization implemented.
+> PulseChain is in the implementation stage, with core blockchain functionality, environmentally synchronized PoH consensus, and heartbeat protocol implemented.
 Web interface and API server are also under development.

 **This project is an experimental blockchain project by [Enabler Inc.](https://enablerhq.com)**